Fact Sheet - Managing access to audio visual information under the GIPA Act

 - the cost of redaction can be significant and should be considered when providing estimates of processing charges or requests for advance deposit (see section below on fees and charges).

-Agencies should consider the appropriate technology for redaction of information, how to mitigate the risk of reidentification and, where possible, consider the appropriate technology to facilitate release when the CCTV technology is first acquired (e.g. information access by design).
+Agencies should consider the appropriate technology for redaction of information, how to mitigate the risk of re-identification and, where possible, consider the appropriate technology to facilitate release when the AV capture technology is first acquired (e.g. information access by design).

 A range of tools are available to assist with redaction, and right to information officers should seek internal or external advice on techniques.
 Options might include:

-The charge that may be imposed by an agency for dealing with an access application is at a rate of $30 per hour for each hour of processing time for the application.
+Under section 64 of the GIPA Act an agency may impose a charge for dealing with an access application at a rate of $30 per hour for each hour of processing time for the application.

 This fee is waived for the first 20 hours if the request is for the applicant’s own personal information (including where their personal information is included along with others’ information).